 In the appeal before the Hamm Regional Labor Court, however, the tide turned: the employee was awarded a claim for damages in the amount of 1,000 euros.

 The claim for damages was based on the violation of Art.
 12 and 15 GDPR by the employer.
-Because the employer had answered late and incompletely, the employee suffered non-material damage, which was to be compensated via Art.
+Because the employer had responded late and incompletely, the employee incurred a immaterial damagewhich is to be replaced via Art.
 82 I GDPR.
-According to the court, the GDPR does not make a distinction between "qualified infringements" and "minor cases" when it comes to a claim for damages, so that every infringement can lead to an obligation to pay damages.
+The In the opinion of the court, the GDPR makes a claim for damages The court found that there was no difference between "qualified infringements" and "minor cases", meaning that any infringement could lead to a liability for damages.

 The amount of the claim for damages was determined by the court.
 The court took into account the criteria listed in Art.
 83 II GDPR for the imposition of fines by supervisory authorities.